The Real Southern Hot Spot

 More than 700,000 people live in and around Columbia, but it doesn’t feel like it.
 The vibe here is more like a small Southern town: friendly and welcoming, much like it was when the future CIU first opened its doors in 1923.

-But then again, the city’s motto is “Famously Hot, Surprisingly Cool.”
+The city’s motto is “The Real Southern Hot Spot.”
 It is hot in the summer, but the winters are mild and Columbia offers up the entertainment, cultural and sporting events you’d expect in a much larger town.

 Things To Do in Columbia

 There’s plenty to keep CIU students busy when they’re not in class or hitting the books.

 For instance, there’s a major university for sporting events and cultural activities, and the nation’s largest Army basic training base.
 (CIU, in fact, is ranked as one of the most military-friendly educational institutions in the country.)

 Shop & Eat